HuanyuZhang/INSPECTRE/README.md

 Support coverage estimator
 ================
-In this project, we compare the performance of our private estimator with [Smoothed Good-Toulmin estimator (SGT)]() on both synthetic data and real data.
-We provide implementation of our support coverage estimator which is a privatized version of their statistic.
-For the SGT, we borrow the code from which [SGT]() used for the experiment part.
+In this project, we implement our estimator for private estimation of support coverage.
+This is a privatized version of the Smoothed Good-Toulmin (SGT) estimator of [Alon Orlitsky](http://alon.ucsd.edu/), [Ananda Theertha Suresh](http://theertha.info/), and [Yihong Wu](http://www.stat.yale.edu/~yw562/), from their paper [Optimal prediction of the number of unseen species](http://www.pnas.org/content/113/47/13283?sid=c704d36c-5237-4425-84e4-498dcd5151b1).
+We compare the performance of the private and non-private statistics on both synthetic data and real-world data, including US Census name data and a text corpus from Shakespeare's Hamlet.

+Our implementation is based off the SGT implementation of Orlitsky, Suresh, and Wu, graciously provided to us by Ananda Theertha Suresh.

 Synthetic data
 ---------